vinodkd/guts/src/book/01_data_size.md

 Of course, this is fertile ground for leaning either way - too abstract into the domain end of the spectrum and you can artificially reduce the size; to specific into the implementation domain and you can make the size so specific that it is useless as a generic measure.
 This issue, however, is inherent with using relative bases.
 This theory is intended to be used mostly at the level of #1 above and less at #2 because the latter case is not very "natural" by definition.
 However, it does not preclude application of the theory at that level.
 The best course would be to reach an agreement (by stating the meanings of each type) amongst the audience of discourse on the level of abstraction.

+##### Discussion: List items

+What can we say about the `sum(size(list item))` term?
+The first thing that stands out is that each list item has a unit attributable to it (eg, a list of numbers would be of type "number unit" and so forth), but the list itself doesnt have a unit of its own.

+What it does, however, is provide a container to group data that might otherwise not be.
+The one type-agnostic measure of size that a list has, therefore, is the count of items in it.
+Indeed, (J) can be rewritten as:

+	size(list) = size(list attributes) + size(list item) x N
+	             where N is the count of list items                                      --(J1)

+Applied to a list of 10 grades that are of type "real number unit" and no metadata, therefore,

+	size(list of grades) = 0 + size(real number unit) x 10 list slot units
+	                     = 10 real number-list units

+A list, therefore is long AND wide - it has two dimensions.
+Since the data items may be of different types, the squared unit is represented as a hyphenated combination of both the type of the list item and the fact that its in a list.

+What would happen if there were list attributes, however?
+These attributes are part of the list, but not part of the collection of items in the list - they could be of a type completely different from the contained data, for instance.
+Thus, a list essentially becomes a record containing list attributes and list items.
+That is,

+	size(list) = size(record(list attrs, list items))                                    --(J2)

+(J1) and (J2) can be reconciled with (J) after we size up records.

 #### Sizing up records or aggregates

 Records are aggregates of data that form a cohesive whole.
 The individual bits of data - the attributes of the whole - are typically of different types.
 The size of such a datum can only be expressed as an enumeration of the different kinds of data units.